darenft-labs/nft2-smart-contracts-v1/README.md

 # NFT2.0 Protocol
-Smart contracts for NFT2.0 Protocol.
-The universal WEB3 protocol for dynamic NFT, which achieves novel properties:
+Smart contracts for NFT2.0 Protocol, the universal WEB3 protocol for dynamic NFT, which achieves novel properties:
-> - Dynamic, metadata stored onchain, immutable and ready for smart contracts logic
+> - Dynamic - NFT data is stored onchain, hence immutable and ready for smart contracts logic.
-> - Composable, be able to split or merge NFT value
+> - Composable - ability to split or merge NFT values.
-> - Derivable, derive child (derivative) NFT from parent (underlying) NFT to use or rent out
+> - Derivable - ability to derive child (derivative) NFT from parent (underlying) NFT to use or rent out.

 ## Prerequisites
 - [NodeJS v18.x](https://nodejs.org/en)